-- Go to a place outdoors. - What animals can you see?
-Which group do they come into (mammal, amphibian, fish etc)?
-How do you know? - Ask your child to use the notes and sketches pages to think about some of their favourite animals - can they show what they love about them using drawings, words or maybe even a poem? - Get your child to think about why these are their favourite. - What is it that you love about these animals?
+• Go to a place outdoors.

+() What animals can you see?

+Are they vertebrates or invertebrates?
+Which group do they come into (mammal, amphibian, insect etc)?
+How do you know?

+- Ask your child to use the notes and sketches pages to think about some of their favourite animals can they show what they love about them using drawings, words or maybe even a poem? - Get your child to think about why these are their favourite.

+• What is it that you love about these animals?

 How does watching them make you feel?
 Are they beautiful?
-Can you imagine what they might be thinking right now? - (1) What could we do to help protect these animals?
+Can you imagine what they might be thinking right now?

+() What could we do to help protect these animals?